 In this unit, you practice installing a package into a Trailhead Playground.
 You need your login credentials for the installation, so the first step is to get your username and password.
 In this section, we show you how to find your playground username and reset your password.
 If you already know your playground login credentials (or if you use a Developer Edition org and know your DE credentials), you can skip this section.

-- If you see a tab that says Get Your Login Credentials, skip to step 3.
-If not, from the App Launcher, find and open Playground Starter.
-(Can’t find Playground Starter?
-Check out the Find the Username and Password for Your Trailhead Playground article on Trailhead Help.)
+If not, from the App Launcher , find and open Playground Starter and follow the steps.
+If you don’t see the Playground Starter app, check out Find the Username and Password for Your Trailhead Playground on Trailhead Help.

-- Click the Get Your Login Credentials tab.
-Make a note of the username shown on the page.
+- Click the Get Your Login Credentials tab and take note of your username.